-Use cases for Azure OpenAI Service
+Transparency Note for Azure OpenAI Service

 What is a Transparency Note?

-An AI system includes not only the technology, but also the people who will use it, the people who will be affected by it, and the environment in which it is deployed.
+An AI system includes not only the technology, but also the people who use it, the people who are affected by it, and the environment in which it's deployed.
 Creating a system that is fit for its intended purpose requires an understanding of how the technology works, what its capabilities and limitations are, and how to achieve the best performance.
-Microsoft’s Transparency Notes are intended to help you understand how our AI technology works, the choices system owners can make that influence system performance and behavior, and the importance of thinking about the whole system, including the technology, the people, and the environment.
+Microsoft's Transparency Notes are intended to help you understand how our AI technology works, the choices system owners can make that influence system performance and behavior, and the importance of thinking about the whole system, including the technology, the people, and the environment.
 You can use Transparency Notes when developing or deploying your own system, or share them with the people who will use or be affected by your system.

 Microsoft’s Transparency Notes are part of a broader effort at Microsoft to put our AI Principles into practice.
 To find out more, see the Microsoft's AI principles.

-The basics of Azure OpenAI
+The basics of the Azure OpenAI Models

 Introduction

-Azure OpenAI provides customers with a fully managed AI service that lets developers and data scientists apply OpenAI's powerful language models including their GPT-3 series, which includes the new ChatGPT model, and Codex series.
-GPT-3 models analyze and generate natural language, while Codex models analyze and generate code and plain text code commentary.
+As part of the fully managed Azure OpenAI Service, the GPT-3 models analyze and generate natural language, Codex models analyze and generate code and plain text code commentary, and the GPT-4 models can understand and generate natural language and code.
 These models use an autoregressive architecture, meaning they use data from prior observations to predict the most probable next word.
 This process is then repeated by appending the newly generated content to the original text to produce the complete generated response.
-Because the response is conditioned on the input text, these models can be applied to a variety of tasks simply by changing the input text.
+Because the response is conditioned on the input text, these models can be applied to various tasks simply by changing the input text.

 Learn more about the training and modeling techniques in OpenAI's GPT-3, GPT-4, and Codex research papers.
 The guidance below is also drawn from OpenAI's safety best practices.